A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Computational Method

-{Using the approach thus described, and through extensive experimentation, we identified a set of {\em a priori} fixed penalty rate and learning rate schedules to be considered in our experiments, as reflected in Algorithm \ref{algo}.
-In particular, for each run of the algorithm, the penalty rate schedule $\{\beta_1, \ldots, \beta_M\}$ is fixed and regarded as part of the input to the algorithm.} See Appendix~\ref{app:B_configs} for {additional details on} the specific penalty parameter and learning rate schedules used for our test problems.
-Further implementation details of our computational method are provided in Appendix~\ref{app:B}. }
+Using the approach just described, and through extensive experimentation, we identified a set of {\em a priori} fixed penalty rate and learning rate schedules {--- $\{\beta_m\}$ and $\{\eta_m\}$, where $m$ indexes the iterations ---} to be considered in our experiments, as reflected in Algorithm \ref{algo}.
+In particular, {both schedules are treated as inputs to the algorithm and held fixed across all iterations of a given training run.
+As the reader will see, while Algorithm~\ref{algo} formally allows $\{\beta_m\}$ and $\{\eta_m\}$ to vary with $m$, in practice we restrict to piecewise-constant schedules, with values changing only at pre-selected small set of iterations.} See Appendix~\ref{app:B_configs} for {additional details on} the specific penalty parameter and learning rate schedules used for our test problems.
+Further implementation details of our computational method are provided in Appendix~\ref{app:B}.

 {\bf The proposed policy.} After obtaining {the neural network approximations $H_\theta$ and $G_\vartheta$} of the value function and its gradient, {respectively}, we {propose} a policy exploiting the structure of the HJB equation \eqref{eq:qvi}.
-To be specific, Eq. \eqref{eq:qvi} implies that either {the no action term is zero, i,e., }
+To be specific, Eq. \eqref{eq:qvi} implies that either the no action term is zero, i.e.,

 {or the intervention term is zero, i.e., }

 {In the former case, it is optimal to take no action.
 In the latter case, it is optimal to place an order, and the order vector is given by the minimizer of the right-hand side of Eq. \eqref{eq:qvi_obstacle}.}